 You may already know there are computer viruses all over the internet, ready to deploy infections.
 The complex and sometimes confusing part is knowing there are several types of malware to look for and prevent.

-The following list shows you the various malware types that are most popular and describes how they work to exploit your data.
+The following list shows the most popular malware types and describes how they exploit your data.

 1. Adware

-Adware collects data regarding your browser usage and attempts to provide advertisements to you based on that usage.
+Adware collects data about your browser usage and attempts to serve advertisements based on that usage.
 It may not always be dangerous, but it can be frustrating in any situation.

 This malware can redirect your web browser to sites that may contain viruses.
-Also, when there are significant amounts of adware on your device, it can slow down and cause system performance issues.
+Also, when there is a significant amount of adware on your device, it can slow down your device and cause system performance issues.
 Most antivirus software protects against adware by constantly scanning for these programs.

 2. Computer virus